-CVE-2025-40154 is a Linux kernel flaw in the ASoC Intel bytcr_rt5640 driver.
-The issue arises when an invalid value is supplied via a quirk option: the driver logs an error but leaves the invalid mapping in place instead of normalizing it to a safe value.
-According to the provided fix description, this can lead to unexpected behavior including possible out-of-bounds access.
-The remediation patch changes the driver behavior so that invalid quirk input mappings are corrected to a default safe value rather than being retained.
+CVE-2025-40154 is a Linux kernel vulnerability in the ASoC Intel bytcr_rt5640 driver.
+The flaw arises from improper handling of invalid quirk option values used for input mapping.
+When an unsupported or invalid value is supplied, the driver logs an error but leaves the invalid value in place instead of normalizing it to a safe default.
+This can result in unexpected behavior, including possible out-of-bounds memory access during subsequent processing of the quirk-derived mapping.
+The fix changes the driver behavior so that invalid input mapping values are corrected to a defined default value.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.